 The best British Pound to Euro rate of the last month (last 30 Days to date) was at 1.1931, today's conversion is 1.24% off that rate.

 Why Independent Providers Offer the Best Exchange Rates

-Those looking for the best exchange rates should be aware that banks subtract a spread to the real market rate in order to derive profit.
-This is even before fees are added.
+Those looking for the best exchange rates should be aware that banks subtract a 'spread' from the interbank market rate in order to derive profit.

 What our tool does is arrive at the retail exchange rates that are available to consumers after spreads have been taken - the rates are of course indicative due to the fluid nature of the FX markets and hence why you should double-check the rate on offer in your own bank account against the quote provided by independent providers.

 The higher the spread charged, the less currency you get, in fact using independent providers can save in the region of 4-5%.